 On standard moral assumptions, there is no ‘moral machine’ problem at all.
 There is nothing to discuss.

-If the question is “when does a piece of technology deserve moral consideration?” the answer is simple: “when it possesses the trait(s) necessary for moral consideration.”
+If the question is “when does a piece of technology deserve moral consideration?” the answer, given how ethics typically goes, is simple: “when it possesses the trait(s) necessary for moral consideration.”
 Or simpler: “when it looks like us in the relevant ways.”
+This is sometimes called the ‘relevant properties’ approach.
 With that, the job of the moral philosopher is done.
-No mystery.
-Pack up the books and go home.
-No op-ed necessary.

 Of course, it is disputed within moral theory what the coveted traits are (or whether looking for traits is the right strategy).
 The usual candidates are sentience, rationality, autonomy, consciousness, linguistic ability, and possession of interests.
 But we can be quite confident that, whatever the traits are, if some entity possesses them, it has some type of moral standing.